 - (i) Describe the changes in hydrodynamics in the immediate vicinity of the Channel Infrastructure structures (including berths) and turning basin, and whether those changes are materially different to the modelled changes predicted in the MetOcean 2023 report required by condition (a)(ii) above; and - (ii) If the changes in hydrodynamics are materially different to the modelled changes predicted in the MetOcean 2023 report required by condition (a)(ii)(ii) above, assess whether it is possible to conclusively determine that any such changes in hydrodynamics at the Channel Infrastructure structures (including berths) or turning basin have been caused by the Expansion Project; and - (iii) assess whether any changes conclusively determined in condition (c)(ii)b(ii) above will give rise to a material change to the ly affect mooring of commercial vessels frequenting the Channel Infrastructure structuresjetties. - 106.108.
-The consent holder must provide the reports produced pursuant to condition 107(a)(ii) and 107(c), any confirmation pursuant to condition 107(b)(i) to Channel Infrastructure within one month of its-their completion. - to predicted in the MetOcean 2023 report required by condition 107(a)(ii)(ii) above and which will materially affect mooring of commercial vessels frequenting the Channel Infrastructure structure structures. (in engage with Channel Infrastructure to determine an appropriate mechanism to (i) identifyupgrade the existing mooring equipment to accommodate the changed hydrodynamics and ensure that the mooring equipment proportionate to the actual and reasonable costs necessary to upgrade the existing mooring equipment proportionate to the consent holders' contribution to changed hydrodynamics affecting the mooring equipment to safely accommodate the changed the changed hydrodynamics affecting the mooring equipment to safely accommodate the changed hydrodynamics.
+The consent holder must provide the reports produced pursuant to condition 107(a)(ii) and 107(c), any confirmation pursuant to condition 107(b)(i) to Channel Infrastructure within one month of its-their completion. - 107.109.
+Where a report produced pursuant to condition 107 concludes that the Expansion Project has conclusively causedsignificantly contributed to changes in hydrodynamics at the Channel Infrastructure structures (including berth pockets) or turning basin which are materially different to predicted in the MetOcean 2023 report required by condition 107(a)(ii)(ii) above and which will materially affect mooring of commercial vessels frequenting the Channel Infrastructure structures, the consent holder must (i) engage with Channel Infrastructure to determine an appropriate mechanism to (i) identifyupgrade the existing mooring equipment to accommodate the changed hydrodynamics and ensure that the mooring capability of Channel Infrastructure's structures (including berth pockets) is maintained; and (ii) contribute funding for the actual and reasonable costs necessary to upgrade the existing mooring equipment proportionate to the consent holders' contribution to changed hydrodynamics affecting the mooring equipment to safely accommodate the changed hydrodynamics.